isaacnmm/pestpolicy-hugo2XX/content/posts/how-drain-cleaners-work/index.md

 layout: post
 ---

 Cooking oil, hair, scum, soap, slime, and sludge can block drains leading to water obstruction or blockage.
-Today Im explaining how the [best drain cleaners](https://pestpolicy.com/best-drain-[cleaner](https://pestpolicy.com/best-drain-cleaner/)//) cut through standing water and eat up the organic matter in PVC and metal pipes.
+Today Im explaining how the [best drain cleaners](https://pestpolicy.com/best-drain-[cleaner](https://pestpolicy.com/best-drain-cleaner/)//)cut through standing water and eat up the organic matter in PVC and metal pipes.
 Recently, I discussed how to unclog stagnant water in your bathtub.

-**Summary: Oxidizing drain cleaners (withnitrate ions) utilize heat and gas to unclog [drains](https://pestpolicy.com/best-shower-drain-cleaner/) while caustic drain cleaners generate hydroxide ions that clear the drain clog.
+**Summary: Oxidizing drain cleaners (withnitrate ions) utilize heat and gas to unclog [drains](https://pestpolicy.com/best-shower-drain-cleaner/)while caustic drain cleaners generate hydroxide ions that clear the drain clog.
 It produces heat to break down the grease & oil.
 Here're the top drain cleaners. **

 ##  How Drain Cleaners Work (Unclogging) Plumbing

 Chemical drain clears produce heat and gas, which may melt the PVC pipes if not used according to label instructions.
 Further, you must keep the cleaners away from animals or children as they are dangerous if ingested.
 The products may burn clothes or char mucous membranes, skin, and eyes.
-Precautions to take include dont use a plunger, dont [mixing on the drain cleaners](https://pestpolicy.com/best-drain-cleaner//), wearing gas masks and rubber gloves, and ensuring that the room is ventilated.
+Precautions to take include dont use a plunger, dont [mixing on the drain cleaners](https://pestpolicy.com/best-drain-cleaner//),wearing gas masks and rubber gloves, and ensuring that the room is ventilated.

 ###  (i).
 Chemical-Based Cleaners